 A Brief History of the Team Defence Information

 The Council took a decision that UKCeB was due a change of identity and part of this was a rebranding.
-By October 2017, this should be complete and we will become ‘UKCeB, trading as Team Defence Information’.
+This was completed on 18th September 2017 and we became ‘UKCeB, trading as Team Defence Information’.

-During the summer of 2017 we are in process of transitioning to this.
-Our new purple logo was launched at the Defence Information 2017 Event on 27th April at the Defence Academy, as expplained in our News Item.
+During the summer of 2017 we were in the process of transitioning to this and our new purple logo was launched at the Defence Information 2017 Event on 27th April at the Defence Academy, as explained in our News Item.
 The colour purple is used as part of our new ‘house style’.

 The origins of UKCeB (which stood for 'UK Council for Electronic Business') go back over 20 years and, as a not-for-profit membership organisation, has evolved and developed to reflect changing business needs and drivers affecting organisations along with advances in technologies and enabling capabilities in secure information sharing across Team Defence.